 Making an Apple ID is simple, it’s just like creating an e-mail account with some extra information.
-You will need to give your email address, choose a password (for sign-in) along with other information like security, contact and payment details.
+You need to give your email address, choose a password (for sign-in) along with other information like security, contact and payment details.
 One Apple ID is enough to use on all your Apple devices.
 It helps the information and purchases synced across all your devices.

 A small piece of advice here would be not to share your Apple ID with anyone.
-Your ID contains all the personal information along with backups of photos, email and messages.
+Your ID contains all the personal information along with backups of photos, email, and messages.

-How to delete Apple ID
+How to Delete Apple ID

-While you can’t delete the old one, you can create an alias or alternate ID.
-So, if you use the new ID and never use the old one, for all intents and purposes, the old one is deleted.Just ignore the old one…it’s like an old AOL address…gone and forgotten.
+While you can’t delete the old one, you can remove all of your information from the old Apple ID and create an alias or alternate ID.
+So, if you use the new ID and never use the old one, for all intents and purposes, the old one is deleted.
+Ignore the old one…it’s like an old AOL address…gone and forgotten.

 Sign into the My Apple ID portal and change the primary email address that it is associated with your Apple ID account.
-This technically won’t delete your account, but your main email address won’t be associated with it anymore.
+This technically won’t delete your account, but your primary email address won’t be associated with it anymore.

 Changing the email